grannycart/by-sound-alone_source/manuscript/7_Chapter.md

 Hemi stepped forward and powered up the passive sonar unit.
 He lifted the headset from the welded steel peg from which it hung and put it on.
 He listened to the quiet ocean around them.
 He could not hear the _Prospect_ at all --- Percy must be running very slowly.
 But swinging the mics around he found the _Grackle_ easily --- a few nautical miles off to the west of the _Gnat_.
 Even though the pursuing sub had to be much further away than the _Prospect_, and even though they were running submerged on electric motors, the _Grackle_ was running fast enough to be easily tracked.
 They did not care who knew where they were.

 It took Hemi about fifteen minutes of listening to get a grasp on the situation.
 The _Grackle_ had given up the pursuit of the _Gnat_, probably not long after Shakes and Hemi had started the engines.
 Hemi assumed they had quickly realized the _Gnat_ was once again playing a decoy.
-But the _Gnat's_ run had apparently thrown just enough confusion into the water for the _Grackle_ to have lost their bead on the _Prospect_.
+But the _Gnat_'s run had apparently thrown just enough confusion into the water for the _Grackle_ to have lost their bead on the _Prospect_.
 They had taken up a search pattern again, and Hemi tracked them turning through a multi-mile diameter circle as they looked for the _Prospect_.
 They were pinging regularly, so if _Percy_ was moving, there was a good chance they would find the _Prospect_ soon.

 Hemi pulled back one earpiece and turned to Shakes.
 "There is not much time.
 Give us all the speed the _Gnat_ has got underwater.
 We have to get between the _Grackle_ and the _Prospect_."